3 Answers To “What Can You Contribute To The Company?”

 The best answer to this question starts by understanding what department you are part of and what flaws most departments have.
 For example, if you are part of the marketing department, a frequent flaw is that the marketing department doesn’t get enough assistance from the product or technology departments.

-Knowing the frequent management flaws of the department you are part of can help you position yourself in a positive way.
+Knowing the frequent management flaws of the department you are part of can help you positively position yourself.
 Usually by mentioning these flaws and how you might be able to assist with them.

 Frequent Flaws You Can Use For Your Answer